XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w38e: Fixed readme typo and license problems

 - 18w39d: Fixed a huge bug.
-Sorry for that
+Sorry for that.
+(A web demo has been set up somewhere in the Internet!
+Hooray!)